GGCarrotsBerlin/Anonymouses/README.md

 - those willing to share their stories and those who want to be heard.
 The app also features matching in order to be connected to similar stories of people without social media filter and judgement.

 Team members :
-Alicja Jablonska
+- Alicja Jablonska
-Jie Lin Chen
+- Jie Lin Chen
-Christian Frosch
+- Christian Schmitz
-Dariusz Szatkowski
+- Dariusz Szatkowski
-Mohammad Homayonikia
+- Mohammad Homayonikia